hohhots/mijit/README.md

 mijit
 =====

-javascript widget in vertical style base on "dijit".
+javascript widget in vertical style base on "dijit" .